 Flexible custom plan: ScalaHosting’s custom plan supports unlimited email accounts and unlimited email domains.
 You choose how much NVMe storage you need, which determines your monthly fee.
 In addition, it offers a slew of features, including a dedicated IP address, a free domain for the first year, blacklist monitoring, white-labeling, priority support, and more.

 Multi-domain support: Aside from the entry-level plan, all of ScalaHosting’s plans let you create email addresses from multiple domains.
-This is very useful for those who own multiple businesses and need to be able to send professional emails for each of them.
+This is very useful for those who own multiple businesses and need to send professional emails for each.

 No inode limit: You can store unlimited emails and attachments on all plans with ScalaHosting, and the provider doesn’t limit the number of files your mailbox can hold.